- Optimizely Web Experimentation

 The next time the page trigger is fired, the page will deactivate.

-If a change is made to the body tag using the visual editor, those changes can not be removed as outlined in our documentation.
-This is an open BUG issue CJS-2655
+If a change is made to the body tag using the visual editor, you cannot remove those changes as outlined in this documentation.
+If this is functionality you require, submit a feature request.

 How support for dynamic websites works